nakst/teak/README.md

 ```
 // Create a directory at the given path.
+// It is not considered an error if the directory already exists.
 err[void] PathCreateDirectory(str x);

 // Create a directory at the given path, and any leading directories as necessary.